 Radio Science Experiment

-Studying the Reflexes of MarsInSight’s Rotation and Interior Structure Experiment, RISE, precisely tracks the location of the lander to determine just how much Mars wobbles as it orbits the sun.
-These observations will provide detailed information on the size of Mars’s iron-rich core.
+Studying the Reflexes of MarsInSight’s Rotation and Interior Structure Experiment, RISE, precisely tracks the location of the lander to determine just how much Mars' North Pole wobbles as it orbits the sun.
+These observations will provide detailed information on the size of Mars' iron-rich core.
 They will help determine whether the core is liquid, and which other elements, besides iron, may be present.

-- Main Job: RISE tracks Mars' reflexes as the sun pushes and pulls it in its orbit.
-This helps scientists determine the size and composition of Mars's core.
+- Main Job: RISE tracks the wobble of Mars' North Pole as the sun pushes and pulls it in its orbit.
+This helps scientists determine the size and composition of Mars' core.